guapbeast/Trimester-1-Fast-Pages/_posts/2022-08-27-CodeOrg-notes.md

 # Lesson 8: Code Reviews

 It's important to comment on code when reviewing it so that clear communication can be established between the author and the reviwer.

+# Lesson 9: Loops

+I learned about using while